Bobbey Ah Fang Suan

-Bobbey Ah Fang Suan is a Malaysian politician.
-He served as the Member of Sabah State Legislative Assembly (MLA) for Nabawan from March 2004 until September 2020.
+Bobbey Ah Fang Suan is a Malaysian politician currently serving in his second term as a Senator.
+He had served as the Member of Sabah State Legislative Assembly (MLA) for Nabawan from March 2004 until September 2020.
 He has also served as the State Minister of Special Duties in May 2018.
 He is a member of the Parti Gagasan Rakyat Sabah (GAGASAN), which is a major component of the ruling Gabungan Rakyat Sabah (GRS) coalition both in federal and state levels.